Skip to Content

 Repository rules make MergeLoom predictable.
-They tell the worker how to understand the repo, what context to apply, what commands it can run, and what must pass before a PR or MR reaches review.
+They tell the selected execution path how to understand the repository, related services, allowed commands, and what must pass before a PR or MR reaches review.

-Set repository context, run rules, validation commands, and review controls in https://controller.mergeloom.ai.
-The worker uses those rules when it runs the job on your infrastructure.
+Set repository and system context, run rules, validation commands, and Quality Agent controls in https://controller.mergeloom.ai.
+MergeLoom uses those rules when it runs the job through Cloud Hosted or Self Hosted execution.

-MergeLoom customer controller repository context settings showing organization and repository guidance.
+MergeLoom customer controller context settings showing organization, repository, and system guidance.

-Customer controller: context rules give every run the same repository guidance instead of relying on memory or fragile one-off context.
+Customer controller: context rules give every run the same repository and system guidance instead of relying on memory or fragile one-off context.

 For each work repository, configure: